 It was previously recommended for diabetics to avoid eating potatoes because they increase blood glucose (high Glycemic index).
 But to date, there have been no well-controlled, long-term human studies to examine the effects of Glycemic index on body weight regulation, obesity and diabetes.
 So, diabetics can have the benefits of potatoes by consuming it in moderation and if it has been prepared in a healthy way.

 Did you know?

-Potatoes are recommended for stomach ulcer and high stomach acidity.
-It creates mucilage giving the stomach a protective layer.
+Potatoes are recommended for stomach ulcers and high stomach acidity.

 How to Enjoy Potatoes

 - To maximize the benefits of potatoes, don’t peel it!
 Eat it with its skin, as most of the dietary fibre and nutrients in potatoes are concentrated just under the skin.

 - Stay away from fried potatoes and chips.
 Enjoy them baked, steamed or boiled.